ypinhsuan/tp/docs/DeveloperGuide.md

 ##### Aspect 1: How undo & redo executes

-Two possible implementations the undo/redo mechanism were considered.
+Two possible implementations of the undo/redo mechanism were considered.

 * **Alternative 1 (current choice):** Save all data stored in Tutor's Pet at a given state.
   * Pros: